10 Devices Straight Out of a Horror Movie—Used on Animals in Labs Today

 2. Stereotaxic Devices

 Imagine having your whole body, including your head, held entirely immobile in a stainless-steel, vise-like contraption.
-Using a stereotaxic device, experimenters restrain mice, rats, cats, dogs, monkeys, and other animals, often while they’re fully conscious.
+Using a stereotaxic device, experimenters restrain mice, rats, cats, dogs, monkeys, and other animals this way.
+For small animals, the ear bars used to hold their heads in place can sometimes puncture their eardrums—an excruciating injury that often goes unnoticed and untreated by experimenters.

 3. Restraint Chairs

-Restraint chairs are used to hold monkeys in a seated or an upright position—for hours at a time—with clamping attachments around their neck and waist.
+Experimenters use restraint chairs to hold monkeys in a seated or upright position—with clamping attachments around their neck and waist—for hours at a time.
 They suffer from extreme emotional stress and painful physical injuries, including ulcers, rectal prolapse, and cuts or other wounds to their limbs.
-Monkeys are sometimes locked into restraint chairs as part of training exercises—after being electrically shocked or deprived of water for hours, they’ll “cooperate” with the experimenters to avoid additional painful shocks or in exchange for a few drops of water.
+Sometimes, these restraint chairs are part of “training exercises” in which experimenters electrically shock or deprive monkeys of water for hours, forcing the animals to “cooperate” to avoid additional painful shocks or to earn a few drops of water.

 4. Metzenbaum Scissors